 4. Using a rectangle pan (mine is 9″x13″), brush pan on all sides and bottom with melted butter.

-5. Unfold filo and place on a dry flat surface.
-Cover filo with damp cloth as this dough sheet is very thin and dries off rather easily.
+5. Remove filo from the box and place it on a flat surface.
+Cover it with damp cloth to prevent it from drying as the sheet is very thin.

-7. Add spinach+feta cheese filling and distribute evenly, leaving about ½ inch space on the edges and corners.
+7. Add spinach+feta cheese filling evenly on the 9th layer.
+Allow about 1/2 inch space on the edges and corners.

-8. Then top with filo and brush with glaze.
+8. Then add a layer of filo pastry on top the filling and brush with glaze.
 Continue this for the next 8 layers (when you have used up all your filo sheet).

-9. Brush the top layer with topping glaze.
-Use a knife to cut into your desired shaped (I slice mine into squares).
+9. Brush the final top layer with topping glaze.
+Use a knife to cut into your desired shaped such as squares, triangles or rectangles (I slice mine into squares).
 Lastly sprinkle black and white sesame seeds on top.

 10. Bake at 180oC for 40 minutes or until the top is golden brown.
 Serves warm.